Great Grimsby and Sheffield Junction Railway: The company

 As a company, it was the oldest of the three, having begun in 1796 as the Grimsby Haven Company, when the harbour was enlarged.
 When new fishing grounds were discovered on the Dogger Bank trade increased and in 1845 the Grimsby Haven became part of the Grimsby Docks Company.
-Five of its directors were also on the board of the proposed Great Grimsby & Sheffield Junction Railway, intended to connect with the proposed Sheffield and Lincolnshire line.
+Five of its directors were also on the board of the proposed Great Grimsby and Sheffield Junction Railway, intended to connect with the proposed Sheffield and Lincolnshire line.
 The decision was taken to amalgamate the two undertakings.

 Both the SA&MR and the S&LJR were well represented on the board and it was the latter's engineer who had carried out the survey in 1844.
 He offered three alternatives, via Brigg, via Caistor or via Market Rasen.
 Of the three, the first was chosen, with a branch from Brigg to Market Rasen.
-The line received royal assent at the same time as the Grimsby Docks Company was approved in 1845.
+The Great Grimsby and Sheffield Junction Railway Act 1845 (8 & 9 Vict. c. l) received royal assent at the same time as the Grimsby Docks Company was approved in 1845.
 The ferries on the Humber were also purchased and a branch would be built to New Holland.
 In 1846 permission was gained for line from Market Rasen to Lincoln.